 You can also vape CBD oil, which produces the fastest effect, but the least lasting too.
 The effect through vaping will be delivered in 10 minutes, but it will wear off in about two hours.

 If you’re okay with taking CBD oil orally, you have the option of tinctures and edibles.
 They take a bit longer to work (more than half an hour) but the effects last four or five hours.
-The tincture is liquid and you put in under your tongue.
-If you don’t like the flavor, though, you can choose an edible like a gummy, a capsule or some baked product like cookies or brownies.
+The tincture is liquid and you put it under your tongue.
+If you don’t like the flavor, though, you can choose an edible like a gummy, a capsule, or some baked product like cookies or brownies.
 Either way, you will receive the wonderful benefits of CBD.